alincode/tomato-goals-nodejs/README.md

 This is a toy project.

-Just for learn Node.Js and have fun.
+Just doing for fun and learn NodeJs.

 ## Use
 - Sails